Did you wake up feeling heavy-headed and weak? Does your tummy refuse to accept anything? Is your pregnancy giving you a tough time in the mornings?

 This means your white blood cells work better and faster when you eat oats (8).
 Isn’t this what you want when you are down with a bad tummy or flu?

-Yogurt is packed with proteins, vitamins A and B, calcium, phosphorus, potassium, zinc, saturated fats, and a ton of probiotics.
+Yogurt is packed with protein, vitamins A and B, calcium, phosphorus, potassium, zinc, saturated fats, and a ton of probiotics.

 This is why you are asked to eat yogurt when you are on antibiotics, during a bout of flu, fever, food poisoning, or a bloated tummy.
 It can calm your inflamed gut and respiratory tract with all the micro- and macro-nutrients.

 Also, the probiotic or live lactic acid bacteria in a cup of yogurt can restore the lost or damaged intestinal microflora (good microbial coverage) due to antibiotic treatment.
-This way, whatever little food you eat gets digested well, and your appetite begins to recover (9).
+In this way, the little food eaten gets digested well, and your appetite begins to recover (9).